Last Updated – September 2022

-You can easily immigrate to Canada as a Nurse if you know the right pathway.
+In 2022, You can easily immigrate to Canada as a Nurse if you know the right pathway.
 Canadian immigration gives high priority to healthcare professionals and nurses are top of the list.
-In addition, internationally educated nurses have a lot of careers options in Canada to choose from that include:
+In addition, internationally educated nurses have a lot of career options due to high Nursing demand in Canada.

 - Clinical nurse,